JFNY Literary Series: Sayaka Murata x Ginny Tapley Takemori

 JFNY Literary Series invites notable writers in Japanese literature and their translators to discuss their work, speak on the art of translation, and touch upon the current literary scene in Japan.

-This session will feature Sayaka Murata and her translator Ginny Tapley Takemori, moderated by literary critic John Freeman.
+This session features Sayaka Murata and her translator Ginny Tapley Takemori, moderated by literary critic John Freeman.
+Lucy North from the collective Strong Women, Soft Power who curate this series and interpreter Bethan Jones also join the session.
 Murata is an Akutagawa Prize-winning writer and the author of Convenience Store Woman and Earthlings, both of which were translated by Takemori.

-The English publications of Convenience Store Woman and Earthlings were supported through the Support Program for Translation and Publication on Japan.
+The Japan Foundation supported the English publications of Convenience Store Woman and Earthlings through the Support Program for Translation and Publication on Japan.

 Sayaka Murata is the author of many books, including Convenience Store Woman, winner of Japan’s most prestigious literary award, the Akutagawa Prize.
 She used to work part-time in a convenience store, which inspired this novel.
 Murata has been named a Freeman’s “Future of New Writing” author, and her work has appeared in Granta and elsewhere.
 In 2016, Vogue Japan selected her as a Woman of the Year.